Listen to this article.

 CONSIDER BOTH PARENTS, NOT JUST THE MOTHER

 It is very common for the mother to become the focus of a family’s support network.
 After all, she is the one who has continued to carry their baby despite the physical toll on her.
 She is the one who will face one of life’s most cruel and difficult challenges: laboring and delivering a baby who will not live a full life.
 She is the one whose body and mind will wage war after going home without a living baby.
 Her mind knows there is no baby to feed and hold and comfort yet her body will still produce nutrition and long to hold that baby with every fiber of her being.
-So, yes, grieving mothers need support from her family and friends but so does her significant other.
+So, yes, grieving mothers need support from their family and friends but so does her significant other.

 As you begin to search for bereavement gifts and keepsake items, you will notice that the vast majority are designed with the baby and the mother in mind.
 Rarely will you find gifts specifically for the father.
-So, when you go to get a gift for grieving parents, consider giving something for father, too, or something for the whole family to cherish.
+So, when you go to get a gift for grieving parents, consider giving something for the father, too, or something for the whole family to cherish.
 The same consideration goes for the living siblings of the baby who dies.
 Keep them in mind as well and consider giving them something that is their own as they navigate their grief.

 The loss of a baby during pregnancy or following birth does not happen in isolation.
 It is not something that happens to just the mother or even the immediate family.
 The effects of this kind of loss are devastating and far-reaching.
 So, if you are reading this and thinking that you do not have the kind of relationship with the parents where you would feel comfortable sending them a gift, consider your relationship with the baby’s grandparents.
 Would they be someone who you would feel comfortable supporting with a gift or keepsake item?

 Grief books can be incredibly helpful for some parents.
 With this gift, it is incredibly important to know and consider the parents you are giving this to.
-I strongly recommend that you pre-read any book you plan to give to grieving parents.
+We strongly recommend that you pre-read any book you plan to give to grieving parents.

-Also, be considerate of the parents personal and spiritual beliefs.
+Also, be considerate of the parent’s personal and spiritual beliefs.
 Their grief is not the time to challenge their views or present your own, especially through a book.
 Not every parent will want to read about another family’s story, experience, or faith.
 This is a gift that absolutely should come with context.
 What about this book spoke to you?
 What about this book was helpful for you if you are also a parent who knows the loss of a child?

 Many hospitals provide this keepsake, but this could be a tender and thoughtful gift to send to the loved one in your life.
-Again, I would encourage you to be mindful of the guidelines above and how you go about delivering this gift.

 DONATIONS AND CHARITABLE GIVING